 Trier is a beautiful, history-rich city with origins that are shrouded in mystery.
 One legend holds that it was founded by an exiled Assyrian prince 1,300 years before the birth of Christ.

 What is provable, however, is that Trier is Germany’s oldest city.
 On a related note, it boasts one of the most incredible collections of Roman ruins in northern Europe.
-For day trippers during the COVID era (or any era, for that matter), Trier is hard to beat.
+For day trippers, Trier is hard to beat.
 Located on the banks of the Mosel River, it offers amazing sights, outdoor time, and something for everyone.

 A Day in Trier: A Wealth of Things to Do